-Having smaller hands should never be a barrier to a comfortable guitar playing experience, no matter what genres of music you prefer.
-In years gone by, many guitarists have had to make do with uncomfortable guitars that hindered progress, and in countless cases, frustration with that lack of progress resulted in players simply quitting.
+Having smaller hands should never be a barrier to a comfortable guitar-playing experience, no matter what genres of music you prefer.
+In years gone by, many guitarists had to make do with uncomfortable guitars that hindered progress and then frustration from the lack of progress, resulting in players simply quitting.

 Great components and peerless style priced to suit any budget

 A fantastic acoustic guitar that works as well as a primary instrument as it does for travel.
 It’s compact, looks great, and offers excellent playability.

 The Fender Sonoran Mini has become a fast favorite in the relatively short time since its release, and it’s not hard to see why.
 For an absolute bargain price, Fender have come up with a great-looking, reduced-scale guitar that is ideal for the smaller-handed player.

 The neck is one of the smallest we’ve tested at KGR, with a nut width of just 1.615”.
 This made it very easy to get fingers wrapped around into barre chord patterns, which is something players with small hands tend to struggle with most on full-size and wide-necked guitars.

 The Sonoran has a Fender “Modern C” neck profile, which is one of their shallower styles.
 It’s ideal for getting a neutral grip on the neck, which will keep your hand more comfortable for longer.